biolab/orange3/doc/visual-programming/source/widgets/data/continuize.md

 ![](images/Continuize-stamped.png)

 1. [Continuization methods](https://en.wikipedia.org/wiki/Continuity_correction), which define the treatment of multivalued discrete attributes.
 Say that we have a discrete attribute status with the values low, middle and high, listed in that order.
 Options for their transformation are:

-   - **Target or First value as base**: the attribute will be transformed into two continuous attributes, status=middle with values 0 or 1 signifying whether the original attribute had value middle on a particular example, and similarly, status=high.
+   - **First value as base**: the attribute will be transformed into two continuous attributes, status=middle with values 0 or 1 signifying whether the original attribute had value middle on a particular example, and similarly, status=high.
 Hence, a three-valued attribute is transformed into two continuous attributes, corresponding to all except the first value of the attribute.
    - **Most frequent value as base**: similar to the above, except that the data is analyzed and the most frequent value is used as a base.
 So, if most examples have the value middle, the two newly constructed continuous attributes will be status=low and status=high.
    - **One attribute per value**: this would construct three continuous attributes out of a three-valued discrete one.
    - **Ignore multinominal attributes**: removes the multinominal attributes from the data.